Matthew Falder: Sexual offences

 He lured people into taking photographs of themselves in humiliating situations.
 He blackmailed one person into raping a four-year-old child.
 Falder engaged in hurtcore, which police have characterised as manipulating others into performing acts of "rape, murder, sadism, torture, paedophilia, blackmail, humiliation and degradation".
-One of Falder's victims was just 14 years old; Falder said online he would willingly “mentally fuck her up” and added, “I am not sure I care if she lives or dies.”
+One of Falder's victims was just 14 years old; Falder said online he would willingly "mentally fuck her up" and added, "I am not sure I care if she lives or dies."
 Falder increased the pressure on his victims, at least four of whom attempted suicide.
 When one of his victims pleaded for the abuse to end or else they would kill themselves, Falder replied that the images he already had on them would be circulated on the Internet anyway.
-Falder maintained he could not be caught and said he did not care if the victims lived or died.
+Falder maintained that he could not be caught.

 In addition to the National Crime Agency (NCA), the investigation to uncover his identity involved GCHQ, US Homeland Security, Europol, Australian Federal Police, New Zealand Police, and the Israel Police; it lasted four years.
-Will Kerr of the NCA feels tech companies gave less than ideal cooperation with the police during the enquiry.
-Kerr maintains accounts were closed down possibly preventing police identifying other victims and identifying patterns of offending.
-Kerr fears this may have delayed identifying offenders and Kerr wants government action to make tech companies cooperate better in future.
+Will Kerr of the NCA felt tech companies gave less than ideal cooperation with the police during the enquiry.
+Kerr maintained accounts were closed down possibly preventing police identifying other victims and identifying patterns of offending.
+Kerr feared this may have delayed identifying offenders and wanted government action to compel tech companies to cooperate in the future.
 The NCA detailed crimes such as blackmailing people into eating faeces, licking toilet seats and tampons and persuading people to eat dog food.
 They described him as "one of the most prolific and depraved offenders they had ever encountered".